 The frescoes on the walls of the Rungta Haveli in Bagar showcase a thematic transition of the frescoes in the colonial period.

 Boasting the look of a French chateau, this haveli opens into a courtyard surrounded by corridors that lead to another larger courtyard which is surrounded by verandahs.
-It is in close proximity to the Piramal Haveli.
+It is in close proximity to the Piramal Haveli and a famous Shekhawati Tourist Places.

 The Rani Sati temple is early 19th century and is situated at Jhunjhunu which is approximately 10 kms from the Piramal Haveli.
 Rani Sati was a bride of a young, local Agrawal man, who died in warfare.
 His young wife immolated herself on his funeral pyre to become a Sati.
 The site of her sacrifice is now marked with a memorial temple which was built in her memory by her father-in-law.
 Though Sati was banned by law in 1829 by the British and many 19th century social reformers spoke against it, an aura has remained around this cruel practice and a Sati was recorded as late as 2008.